bikmis/angularjs/README.md

-# angularjs
+AngularJS

-This repository contains a project done with old angularjs.
+This repository contains a project done with old AngularJS.
+Check the site https://angularjs.org/ for more information on AngularJS.